hesamuel/covid19_pooling/README.md

 1. Design combinatorial pooling and pool size algorithms (in Python) for a population of 300,000 samples and testing capacity of 12,000 tests.
 Assume a prevalence of 2%, 4%, 6%, 8% and 10%.

 2. Compare the amount of savings (assume single test cost USD 100) of overlapping pool versus simple pool versus single test.
-Which would you recommend?

 # Simple Pooling
 Simple pooling involves group tests conducted on a "row" of samples(as illustrated in the diagram below).
 A positive test result indicates that some individual in the corresponding row is infected.
 Only the specimens sharing a pool with an infected specimen will need to be retested (Verdun et al, 2020).